argilla-io/distilabel/docs/sections/how_to_guides/basic/task/index.md

-# Define Tasks as Steps that rely on LLMs
+# Define Tasks that rely on LLMs

 ## Working with Tasks